Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 At that time the boss was so angry that he rode straight on her and beat her, tearing all her clothes in the street.
 The girl was so humiliated that she ran back to her dormitory and jumped off the building, where she died that night.

-In those days, Shenzhen was full of such incidents and the law and order were very bad.
+In those days, Shenzhen was full of such incidents and the law and order were very thin.
 Workers were always being cheated and robbed outside the factory.
 Many people were afraid to go out.

-Because they had never seen any bad people since they were young, they suddenly experienced it themselves and felt that the society was really dark.
+Because they had never seen any bad people since they were young back in hometown, they suddenly experienced it themselves and felt that the society was really dark.
 And people are so cold that no one will pity you or help you.
 Sometimes when you tell your fellow workers what you've been through and what's on your mind, they just take it as a joke and make fun of you for being stupid.

-You can only keep all this to yourself.
+You can only keep all things to yourself.

 What would you choose at this time, to continue working or to go home?